Lucario4LyfeYT/RAFLAB/README.md

 # RAFLAB

+If you're part of an anti-rip thing, ooga booga scary rippers use this!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Remember to laugh and point or something idk.. or say something about how shit my code is, gets me working.
+Remember, bullying works! 👍 Without bullying, or me trying to prove someone wrong, and months of work, this wouldn't exist so remember that... your bullying helped this project!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+OOGA BOOGA!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! thank you for edging me

 RAFLAB is still under development at the moment so if an issue occurs create a new issue about it and I'll look into it

 RAFLAB is also very unoptimized at the moment, I plan to optimize code as much as possible in the future